joshpfosi/jobs-tuftsdaily/README.md

 * FEATURE: Investigating a job should open blank mail modal
 * BUG: State change on stock image page doesn't update
 * IMPROVEMENT: Refactor validations into Rails not Ember
+* BUG: Due to necessity, query parameters on index page is implemented but very buggy